MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 ## Create an environment

+There are two ways to create a new environment.
+You can either specify an entirely new configuration, or you can copy some configuration settings from an existing environment.

+To create an environment:

 1. Select the **Settings** symbol in the header of the app.

 2. Select **Environments**.

 3. In the panel on the right side of the screen, select **New environment**.

-### New environment settings

-There are two ways to create a new environment.
-You can either specify an entirely new configuration, or you can copy some configuration settings from an existing environment.

 If you don't want to create a new environment from scratch, select **Copy from existing environment**.
 You'll see a list of all available environments in your organization where you can copy data from.

 ### Specify environment settings

-1. In the **Create new environment** dialog, provide the following details:
+1. In the **Create an environment** dialog, provide the following details:
    - **Display name**: The name that represents this environment in the Customer Insights app.
 This field is already filled in if you've copied an existing environment, but you can change it.
    - **Region**: The region into which the service is deployed and hosted.
    - **Type**: Select whether you want to create a Production or Sandbox environment.